airaria/TextBrewer/README.md

 ####  **Callback**

 At each checkpoint, after saving the student model, the callback function will be called by the distiller.
-Callback can be used to evaluate the performance of the student model at each checkpoint.
+A callback can be used to evaluate the performance of the student model at each checkpoint.

 #### Adaptor
 It converts the model inputs and outputs to the specified format so that they could be recognized by the distiller, and distillation losses can be computed.
-At each training step, batch and model outputs will be passed to the adaptor; adaptor re-organize the data and returns a dictionary.
+At each training step, batch and model outputs will be passed to the adaptor; the adaptor re-organizes the data and returns a dictionary.

-Fore more details, see the explanations in [API documentation](API.md)
+For more details, see the explanations in [API documentation](API.md)

 ## FAQ

 **Q**: How to initialize the student model?

-**A**: The student model could be randomly initialized (i.e., with no prior knwledge) or be initialized by pre-trained weights.
+**A**: The student model could be randomly initialized (i.e., with no prior knowledge) or be initialized by pre-trained weights.
 For example, when distilling a BERT-base model to a 3-layer BERT, you could initialize the student model with [RBT3](#https://github.com/ymcui/Chinese-BERT-wwm) (for Chinese tasks) or the first three layers of BERT (for English tasks) to avoid cold start problem.
-We recommend that users use pre-trained student models whenever possible to fully take the advantage of large-scale pre-training.
+We recommend that users use pre-trained student models whenever possible to fully take advantage of large-scale pre-training.

-**Q**: How to set training hyperparamters for the distillation experiments？
+**Q**: How to set training hyperparameters for the distillation experiments？

-**A**: Knowledge distillation usually requires more training epochs and larger learning rate than training on labeled dataset.
+**A**: Knowledge distillation usually requires more training epochs and larger learning rate than training on the labeled dataset.
 For example, training SQuAD on BERT-base usually takes 3 epochs with lr=3e-5; however, distillation takes 30~50 epochs with lr=1e-4. **The conclusions are based on our experiments, and you are advised to try on your own data**.

 ## Known Issues